bekk/bekk-christmas/post/functional/an-overview-of-the-monad.md

 ## Rounding up

 Was this all a little too fluffy to grasp?
-I agree, therefore I recommend checking out [this amazing visualization](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html "Monads in pictures") of how we work with monads in programming.
+I agree, therefore I recommend checking out [this awesome visualization](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html "Monads in pictures") of how we work with monads in programming.
 I hope this gave you a little intuition for what monads are, and that it helps when they return in later articles.

 And remember, a monad is just a monoid in the category of endofunctors, what's the big deal 😉